Elwii04/instagram-comment-scraper/README.md

 ## Configuration

-1. Create a `config.yml` file in the project root directory with the following structure:
+1. Modify the `config.yml` file in the project root directory:
    ```yaml
    username: "your_instagram_username"
    password: "your_instagram_password"